-Much has been written about the boycott of the 2017 plebiscite by Puerto Rico’s second-largest political party, the Popular Democratic Party (PPD, for its acronym in Spanish).
+Much has been written about the boycott of the 2017 plebiscite by the Puerto Rico Popular Democratic Party (PPD), which is unrelated to the U.S. Democratic Party.
 Yet not much is said about the reasons used to justify the boycott in the first place.
 To answer this question, a chronological review is in order.

-The PPD would soon get its way through the determination of the U.S. Department of Justice (DOJ) after their review of the language of the plebiscite.
-Since federal legislation assigned $2.5 million to “resolve Puerto Rico’s future political status”, the DOJ had the authority to review the ballot and determine whether it fulfilled the requirements necessary to deserve funding.
+The U.S. Department of Justice (DOJ) got involved to review the language of the proposed 2017 plebiscite.
+Based on 2014 federal legislation that allocated $2.5 million for a local vote to “resolve Puerto Rico’s future political status”, the DOJ had the authority to review the ballot and determine whether it fulfilled the requirements necessary to deserve funding.
 The DOJ did so and concluded that the ballot must be amended to “include the current territorial status as an option.”

-The PPD doubled down on their boycott by stating that the “current territorial status” did not represent what they believe in, which is the “Estado Libre Asociado” or the “Commonwealth.”
-Furthermore, the pro-sovereignty alliance also decided to boycott since the current status was included.
+The PPD then doubled down on its call to supporters to boycott the vote, explaining that the “current territorial status” did not represent what they believe in, which is the “Estado Libre Asociado” or “Commonwealth.”

-The conclusion is unambiguous: “Commonwealth” proponents do not appear to believe that Puerto Rico is a territory.
+This back-and-forth provides clarity on a key point: “Commonwealth” proponents do not appear to recognize that Puerto Rico is a territory.
 But it is painfully clear that Puerto Rico is a territory.
 This conclusion is well established in decades of federal government statements, made as recently as the April 2017 letter from the Department of Justice.

 The term “Commonwealth” does not represent a status option, and the U.S. Department of Justice determined that it has no place in a status plebiscite.
 This term is shared by four U.S. states, one other territory, and three sovereign countries.
 Furthermore, although the term was applied to Puerto Rico following the passage of the local Constitution on July 25th, 1952, the House Report accompanying Law 600, which allowed Puerto Rico to create its own constitution, stated that the bill “would not change Puerto Rico’s fundamental political, social, and economic relationship to the United States.”